 To Foster Collaboration

-As mentioned earlier, service desk integration gives agents and admins a central view.
-This makes collaboration easier since everybody has access to the same data sets and dashboards.
+Service desk integration gives agents and admins a unified view.
+This makes collaboration easier since everybody has access to the same data sets.

 As a result, managers and support agents from different teams can share information seamlessly, fostering a collaborative work environment.
 Support agents in Freshdesk can see updates from developers working in Jira without sending status-check emails.

-For organizations with external partners or MSPs, it enables vendors to see exactly what they need to resolve while your sensitive internal data stays protected within your system.
+For organizations with external partners or MSPs, integration enables vendors to see exactly what they need to resolve work items while your sensitive internal data stays protected within your system.

 To Improve the User Experience